jaredLunde/lunde/packages/babel-preset-es/README.md

 # @lunde/babel-preset-es
-A babel preset for configuring ECMAScript features to apps and packages
+A babel preset for adding TypeScript and ECMAScript features to apps and packages

 ## Installation
 `yarn add --dev @lunde/babel-preset-es`